Mets select contract of OF Carlos Gómez; Conforto on IL

-MIAMI — Twelve years later, outfielder Carlos Gómez is back in the New York Mets’ lineup.
+MIAMI — Twelve years later, Carlos Gómez is back in the New York Mets’ lineup.

 New York selected Gómez’s contract from Triple-A Syracuse and had him batting sixth and in right field Friday night at Miami.